Utsa04/Delta-demo/README.md

 # Delta-demo
-this ademo for git and github
+this ademo for git and github class.